 - One-unit (detached, attached, condos and coops), manufactured homes and 2-4-unit properties are eligible. - Borrowers must meet GSE affordable lending eligibility requirements and income limitations (and applicable HFA requirements (if any) that may be more restrictive than GSE requirements).
 This applies to all borrowers (e.g., even if the loan is originated in accordance with a non-GSE portfolio program). - First-time Home Buyers must complete GSE-eligible pre-purchase homebuyer education.
-All borrowers must also comply with other educational requirements (if any) per applicable GSE and/or HFA requirements. - Fixed rate loans and adjustable rate loans with an initial fixed term of 3 years or more are permitted.
+All borrowers must also comply with other educational requirements (if any) per applicable GSE and/or HFA requirements. - Cash on Hand is an eligible source of funds for an Affordable Lending mortgage per applicable GSE and/or HFA requirements. - Fixed rate loans and adjustable rate loans with an initial fixed term of 3 years or more are permitted.
 ARM LTVs may be limited based on the length of the initial fixed period - refer to the Non-AUS Affordable Lending Eligibility Matrix in Section 3.13.3 for details. - Second liens that meet Fannie Mae Community Second or Subordinate Financing or Freddie Mac Affordable Second or Secondary Financing guidelines are permitted.
 Refer to the Non-AUS Affordable Lending Eligibility Matrix in Section 3.13.3 for the maximum LTV and CLTV. - Financed MI must meet the following requirements: - 1-Unit: The LTV and CLTV including any financed MI must adhere to National MI LTV and CLTV limits - 2-4 Units: Financed MI is not permitted